To Have or Have Not

 person_count>10

-We can't push the condition clause into the aggregate definition because it's a circular dependency.
+We can't push the condition clause into the aggregate definition because it's a circular dependency - th epushdown of the person_count would depend on the person_count itself.

 Back to Having